Vera027/TodoList/README.md

-#  Build a Todo List App with Django
+#  Build A Todo List App With Django